1 year full-time

 The department also has a vibrant research community.
 You’ll be able to attend seminars and research workshops in which staff and invited speakers discuss their research.

 You'll be based in the School for Business and Society on Campus West.
-Most of your teaching will take place in Alcuin College and elsewhere on Campus West.

 You'll gain access to our schools' and departments' shared resources and financial databases, including:

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Formal types of assessment in this course include:

 As you study modules you’ll take part in assessments that do not contribute to your final mark, instead giving useful feedback on your progress and understanding.

 Each of our three departments has received an Athena SWAN Bronze Award, recognising our continued commitment to gender equality.

 This course will help you acquire or develop the analytical skills in economics and finance you need for a successful career as an investment analyst, financial adviser, project manager or consultant.
 The MSc is also an ideal basis for progression to a PhD.

 You'll develop a range of transferable skills during the course, including: